renec-chain/renec/docs/src/running-validator/validator-reqs.md

 transaction for each block the validator agrees with, which can cost up to 1.1 RENEC per day.

-## Hardware Recommendations for Testnet

-- CPU
-  - 12 cores / 24 threads, or more
-  - 2.8GHz, or faster
-  - AVX2 instruction support (to use official release binaries, self-compile otherwise)
-  - Support for AVX512f and/or SHA-NI instructions is helpful
-  - The AMD Zen3 series is popular with the validator community
-- RAM
-  - 32GB, or more
-  - Motherboard with 256GB capacity suggested
-- Disk
-  - PCIe Gen3 x4 NVME SSD, or better
-  - Accounts: 500GB, or larger.
-High TBW (Total Bytes Written)
-  - Ledger: 1TB or larger.
-High TBW suggested
-  - OS: (Optional) 500GB, or larger.
-SATA OK
-  - The OS may be installed on the ledger disk, though testing has shown better performance with the ledger on its own disk
-  - Accounts and ledger _can_ be stored on the same disk, however due to high IOPS, this is not recommended
-  - The Samsung 970 and 980 Pro series SSDs are popular with the validator community
-- GPUs
-  - Not strictly necessary at this time
-  - Motherboard and power supply speced to add one or more high-end GPUs in the future suggested

 <!-- ### RPC Node Recommendations
 The [hardware recommendations](#hardware-recommendations) above should be considered bare minimums if the validator is intended to be employed as an RPC node.
 To provide